-- 9.3.3 In order to protect the park, the environment, the health, safety and wellbeing of other users and to facilitate park operations, restrictions may be placed on allowed activities.
-The following is a guide of potential issues that may result in restrictions: - a. group size (up to 30 people is generally considered allowed, subject to assessment of the impact of what the group is doing) - b. time of the day and duration of activity (assessed on impact) - c. location (ensuring there is no user conflict between park users) - d. day in the week or time of the year (restriction in regards to events during public holidays and considering weekday and weekend activity) - e. the weather (restriction of activities and use of certain areas or facilities) - f. environment conditions (any impact on the land and surrounding environment). - 9.3.4 Maintenance or management of Town Belt reserves may limit allowed activities at certain times.
+- access for park management, emergency vehicles and as identified in the sector plans - · vehicle access to public car parks and leased facilities - earthworks for the construction or maintenance of walking or cycling tracks where the track surface does not exceed 1.5 metres wide and the work is carried out by or with the permission of the Council.
+Recorded archaeological sites are avoided and earthworks for track building may require an Archaeological Authority from Heritage New Zealand.
+Sedimentation is managed within 25 metres of streams. - In order to protect the park, the environment, the health, safety and wellbeing of other 9.3.3 users and to facilitate park operations, restrictions may be placed on allowed activities.
+The following is a guide of potential issues that may result in restrictions: - a. group size for informal activities (up to 30 people is generally considered allowed. subject to assessment of the impact of what the group is doing) - b. time of the day and duration of activity (assessed on impact) - c. location (ensuring there is no user conflict between park users) - d. day of the week or time of year (restriction in regards to events during public holidays and considering weekday and weekend activity) - e. the weather (restriction of activities and use of certain areas or facilities) - f. environment conditions (any impact on the land and surrounding environment). - 9.3.4 Maintenance or management of Town Belt reserves may limit allowed activities at certain times.